MetalBlockchain/metal-docs/docs/dapps/launch.md

 ### Node Configuration

-Node configuration options are explained [here](../nodes/maintain/avalanchego-config-flags.md).
-But unless you have specific needs, you can mostly leave the main node config options at their default values.
+Unless you have specific needs, you can mostly leave the main node config options at their default values.

 On the other hand, you will most likely need to adjust C-Chain configuration to suit your intended use.
 You can look up complete configuration options for C-Chain [here](../nodes/maintain/chain-config-flags.md#c-chain-configs) as well as the default configuration.
 Note that only the options that are different from their default values need to be included in the config file.